Pokemon Ultra Sun and Moon Fossil Pokemon Guide

 Helix Fossil

-This fossil turns into an Omanyte.
-A Rock/Water-type Pokemon that used to swim around ancient oceans feeding on planktons.
-Omanyte looks like an octopus inside of a spiral shell.
-At level 40.
-Omanyte, this Pokemon eventually evolves into Omastar.
+This fossil turns into an Omanyte, a rock/Water-type Pokemon that used to swim around ancient oceans, feeding on plankton.
+Omanyte looks like an octopus inside a spiral shell.
+At level 40, Omanyte eventually evolves into Omastar.

 Claw Fossil

-This fossil hatches into an Anorith, a Rock/Bug-type.
-This pokemon resembles a shrimp, an ancient one.
-It is said that once rejuvenated from the from the fossil, it cannot survive in the ocean because the composition of the water is not similar to that in ancient times.
-At level 40 it evolves into Armaldo.
+This fossil hatches into an Anorith, a Rock/Bug-type Pokemon.
+This Pokemon resembles an ancient shrimp.
+It is said that once rejuvenated from the fossil, it cannot survive in the ocean because the composition of the water is not similar to that in ancient times.
+At level 40, it evolves into Armaldo.

 Skull Fossil

-The fossil changes into a Cranidos i.e. a Rock-type Pokemon.
-It is known for its big head that comes handy for excellent headbutts.
-It resembles a dinosaur baby expect with an exceptionally large forehead.
+The fossil changes into a Cranidos, a Rock-type Pokemon.
+It is known for its big head, which makes it handy for excellent headbutts.
+It resembles a dinosaur baby, except with an exceptionally large forehead.
 This Pokemon eventually evolves into Rampardos.

 Cover Fossil